tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Angular Velocity and the Radian.md

 ## Conditions for Circular Motion
 When a body travels in a circle, it must constantly change its direction.
 Its speed may be constant, but its velocity must continually change.
 If the velocity changes at a constant rate, then the body must be accelerating with a constant magnitude.
+There must therefore be a force acting on the object with a uniform magnitude.